 When applying this idea to empathy in UX design, consider adding a website mechanism that randomly polls users about their browsing experience, with the opportunity to add feedback.
 A tool like Typeform can help you do this.

 Typeform is a tool used to create visually pleasing and easy to complete surveys.
 This survey form can be customized to fit in with the branding and UI of your website and is easily embedded without much technical skill required.

 Simply ask users to fill in a survey form to give feedback, perhaps offering an incentive or the chance at a reward in return for their time.
-Other popular alternatives for seeking user feedback include Google Forms and Survey Monkey.
+Other popular alternatives for seeking user feedback include Google Forms, Survey Monkey, and Hubspot surveys.